menu

 Manasquan home prices are not only among the most expensive in New Jersey, but Manasquan real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Manasquan telecommute to their jobs.
-Overall, about 15.92% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.86% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Manasquan is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Manasquan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manasquan residents report their race to be White, followed by Asian.
-Important ancestries of people in Manasquan include Irish, Italian, German, English, and Polish.
+Important ancestries of people in Manasquan include Irish, Italian, German, Polish, and English.

 The most common language spoken in Manasquan is English.
 Other important languages spoken here include Spanish and Portuguese.